teuben/teunix/docs/astronomy-on-ubuntu.md

 ## Package tools

+It's very useful to know a few shortcuts about your package manager.
+When you compile a program and find that it needs a file, you can use locate, or dpkg -S, or dpkg -L to sherlock your way around the file system to solve your problem.
+Of course google and stackoverflow can also be very useful.
+Here are a few :

-      dpkg -S file                 which package owns that file dpkg -L package              list what files the package gives dpkg --list                  list all we have
-      apt-get -f install           post-install if error occurs apt autoremove               cleanup old stuff
+      dpkg -S file                 which package owns that file dpkg -L package              list what files the package gives dpkg --list                  list all packages we have apt-get -f install           post-install if error occurs apt autoremove               cleanup old stuff not needed anymore

-In addition
+In addition, synaptic, and how to create the file with all packages?

+      apt-cache search  .  > apt-cache0.list
+      apt-cache pkgnames   > apt-cache1.list
+      dpkg --list          > dpkg0.list

+And in addition, if you install synaptic and aptitude, you have more classic debian style queries available

+      sudo apt install synaptic aptitude -y
+      aptitude search '~i !~M'

 ## Neat things about Ubuntu